minimice/friend-management-app/README.md

 I made modifications which only start the API containers after the MySQL container service has finished loading, i.e. port 3306 is accesible.

 ## Database
 Running MySQL.
-Scripts located in the database folder are executed in ascending order and dated according to YYYMMDDHHMMSS format.
+Scripts located in the database folder are executed in ascending order and dated according to YYYYMMDDHHMMSS format.
 This allows for easy migration and testing.
 I have added scripts to prepopulate the database.
 In a real production environment this would not be done, but schema changes would be added in the same way.

 ## Design overview